|

 A settle is basically a long wooden bench with a back and arms.
 Sometimes the back is solid; sometimes the back pivots to allow the sitter to switch which side is the back.
+Some are hinged to allow storage below the seat itself.

 - Conventionality teaches Comradery (the Old Woman and Fair Welcome, as a girl) her theory of love, Le roman de la rose (e Mus.
 65, fol.
 102r), c.
 1390